-Some of the plants also have other properties which help treat diarrhea naturally, such as by having antibiotic properties and reducing inflammation.
+Some plants also have other properties that help treat diarrhea naturally, such as antibiotic properties and reducing inflammation.

-These are a good source of tannins to stop diarrhea and are also rich in the minerals you’ll need to replace lost nutrients.
+These are a good source of tannins to stop diarrhea and are rich in the minerals you’ll need to replace lost nutrients.

-The leaves and roots are particularly good sources of tannin’s.
+The leaves and roots are excellent sources of tannins.
 You can also use the fruit to stop diarrhea too, though.

 Best known as a natural treatment for coughs, mullein is also a potent anti-diarrheal remedy and fights inflammation.

-Peppermint tea is one of the best known natural remedies for diarrhea and upset stomach.
+Peppermint tea is one of the best natural remedies for diarrhea and upset stomach.
 It helps by relaxing the GI tract muscles so painful spasms don’t occur.

 Cinnamon has antibacterial properties, which can treat diarrhea naturally.
 It also reduces pain, bloating, and relieves gas.

-Best known for its ability to stop nosebleeds, there are many medicinal benefits to yarrow.
+Best known for its ability to stop nosebleeds, yarrow has many medicinal benefits.
 It helps kill bacteria and yeast that can cause diarrhea.

 This one acts as a thickening agent which binds stools together and can quickly stop diarrhea.